JackEdTaylor/bubbles/README.md

 ```

 ```
-usage: bubbles.py [-h] -i INPUT -o OUTPUT -s SIGMA [SIGMA ...] [-x MU_X [MU_X ...]] [-y MU_Y [MU_Y ...]]
+usage: bubbles.py [-h] -i INPUT -o OUTPUT -s SIGMA [SIGMA ...] [-x MU_X [MU_X ...]]
-                  [-b BACKGROUND [BACKGROUND ...]] [--unscaled] [--maxmerge] [--seed SEED]
+                  [-y MU_Y [MU_Y ...]] [-b BACKGROUND [BACKGROUND ...]] [--unscaled]

-optional arguments:
+                  [--summerge] [--seed SEED]

+options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
                         the file path for the input image -o OUTPUT, --output OUTPUT
-                        the path of the desired output file -s SIGMA [SIGMA ...], --sigma SIGMA [SIGMA ...] a list of sigmas for the bubbles, in space-separated format (e.g., "10 10 15") -x MU_X [MU_X ...], --mu_x MU_X [MU_X ...]
+                        the path of the desired output file -s SIGMA [SIGMA ...], --sigma SIGMA [SIGMA ...] a list of sigmas for the bubbles, in space-separated format (e.g., "10 10 15")
+  -x MU_X [MU_X ...], --mu_x MU_X [MU_X ...]
                         x indices (axis 1 in numpy) for bubble locations, in space-separated format - leave blank (default) for random location -y MU_Y [MU_Y ...], --mu_y MU_Y [MU_Y ...]
-                        y indices (axis 0 in numpy) for bubble locations, in space-separated format - leave blank (default) for random location -b BACKGROUND [BACKGROUND ...], --background BACKGROUND [BACKGROUND ...] the desired background for the image, as a single integer from 0 to 255 (default=0), or space-separated values for each channel in the image --unscaled            do not scale the densities of the bubbles to have the same maxima --maxmerge            should merges, where bubbles overlap, be completed using a simple max of the two bubbles?
-If not (the default), distributions are instead summed, and then thresholded to the maxima of the pre-merged bubbles.
+                        y indices (axis 0 in numpy) for bubble locations, in space-separated format - leave blank (default) for random location -b BACKGROUND [BACKGROUND ...], --background BACKGROUND [BACKGROUND ...] the desired background for the image, as a single integer from 0 to 255 (default=0), or space-separated values for each channel in the image --unscaled            do not scale the densities of the bubbles to have the same maxima --summerge            sum_merge -- should merges, where bubbles overlap, be completed using a simple sum of the bubbles, thresholded to the maxima of the pre-merged bubbles?
+If not (the default), densities are instead averaged (mean).
   --seed SEED           random seed to use
 ```